 - What the CFO Needs to Know: Energy & Sustainability

 - Mexico’s Tiendas Soriana in Latin America’s biggest distributed solar deal

 - In the Spotlight: Walgreens Net Zero Energy Store

-The Toys “R” Us solar power installation will cover nearly 70% of the distribution center's 1,281,000-sq-ft. roof and will consist of more than 37,000 ultra lightweight Uni-Solar brand photovoltaic solar panels, manufactured by United Solar, a subsidiary of Energy Conversion Devices.
+The solar power installation covers nearly 70% of the distribution center’s 1,281,000-sq.-ft. roof and consists of more than 37,000 ultra lightweight Uni-Solar brand photovoltaic solar panels, manufactured by United Solar, a wholly owned subsidiary of Energy Conversion Devices.

 Depending on weather conditions, the system is expected to produce approximately 6,362,000 kilowatt hours of electricity each year.
 Constellation Energy built, owns and maintains the Toys “R” Us rooftop solar power system.
 Toys “R” Us is purchasing the electricity generated by the system from Constellation Energy through a 20-year power purchase agreement.
 Constellation Energy retains the solar renewable energy credits.